-Labor Code Section 1102.5 prohibits retaliation against employees who “blow the whistle” by notifying a government agency on, or refusing to participate in, activity that would violate any laws or regulations in the workplace.
+Labor Code Section 1102.5 prohibits retaliation against employees who “blow the whistle” by notifying a government agency on or refusing to participate in an activity that would violate any laws or regulations in the workplace.

-Labor Code Section 98.6 prohibits retaliation against employees who file a complaint for labor code violations with the Labor Commissioner or the Department of Fair Employment and Housing.
+Labor Code Section 98.6 prohibits retaliation against employees who file a complaint about labor code violations with the Labor Commissioner or the Department of Fair Employment and Housing.

 Labor Code 6399.7 prohibits retaliation against employees for filing a complaint or testifying on occupational safety and health issues.

-Government Code Section 12653 et al. prohibits retaliation against employees who report to a government entity any fraudulent or illegitimate billing that were improperly submitted for payment to the government.
+Government Code Section 12653 et al. prohibits retaliation against employees who report to a government entity any fraudulent or illegitimate billing that was improperly submitted for payment to the government.

 Government Code Section 12940(h) prohibits retaliation against employees who oppose discrimination or harassment based on race, religion, color, national origin, ancestry, physical or mental disability, medical condition, marital status, sex, age, or sexual orientation.